Kangaroo Flat, Victoria: Demographics

+Churches

 A number of old churches, built in the mid-1800s, give testimony to a well-established community with strong British ties.
 St. Monica's Roman Catholic Church sits at the Northern end of Kangaroo Flat's busy "Main" business & shopping street, striking red brick & white masonry trim creating a unique landmark.
 Its newly modernised Catholic primary school is located directly opposite on the corner of Station Street.
 The Kangaroo Flat Uniting Church, (formerly Methodist) occupies a similar prominent spot on the Southern approach to the main street.
 Standing in an elevated position in Camp Street, it looks west towards Lockwood Road and the town's famous farming district.
 The Kangaroo Flat Baptist Church is to be found in Church Street, just a short stroll from Camp Street.
 Formerly the Kangaroo Flat Presbyterian Church, it has a long & proud history in the local area.

 St. Mary's Anglican Church, is situated further along Melbourne Road from the Uniting Church.
 A part of Kangaroo Flat since gold rush times, the original church was destroyed by a horrific fire in December 2008.
 Constructed around 1862, the main building had housed stone & timber tablets paying tribute to community members.
 A Flight Sergeant killed over England during the Second World War, a much-loved resident Minister, & a young girl from the parish flock; these & others commemorated on St. Mary's walls reinforced the importance of community itself within the church.
 A large oil painting in modern style, completed in the 1950s by Anne Moller, a young local girl, depicted the birth, crucifixion & resurrection of Jesus Christ.
 It formed a thematic above the altar, but was lost in the fire along with nearly all of the Parish's history.
 The church and community rallied to raise funds, and in mid-2014 a new, modern facility was opened where the original building had stood.
-It features a modern church and facilities with which to serve the parish & community well into the future.
+It features a modern church and facilities with which to serve the parish and community well into the future.